apache/apisix/docs/en/latest/plugins/proxy-control.md

 ## Description

-The proxy-control Plugin dynamically controls the behavior of the Nginx proxy.
+The proxy-control Plugin dynamically controls the behavior of the NGINX proxy.

 :::info IMPORTANT